lnihlen/hadron-sclang.org/content/design/Hadron-Design-Document.md

 ## The Stack Frame

 Hadron allocates large-size `Frame` objects and adds them to the root set for scanning during garbage collection.
-The `Frame` objects are contiguous but rather large-size individual chunks of memory.
+The `Frame` objects are not contiguous but rather individual chunks of memory with room for many stack frames in each.
 Some compiler literature calls these "Stacklets."
 Excepting register spills, Hadron saves all values on the stack in `Slot` format, meaning they are all 8 bytes with the header type tags included.

-Stack addresses grow upward, starting with the value in the frame pointer and ending with the register spill area past the stack pointer.
+Within a Stacklet, stack addresses grow upward, starting with the value in the frame pointer and ending with the register spill area past the stack pointer.
 Callee code expects a stack layout as follows:

 | frame pointer | contents                           | stack pointer |
 |---------------|------------------------------------|---------------|